gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 4. Copy Paste The Whole Raw Script On Your Brand New Script, Click On Save & Close and Voilà !

-Feel Free To Enjoy And Share This Link With Friends!
+Feel Free To Enjoy And Share This Link With Friends, There's Nothing More You Should Do!

 ======================================